 Under federal law, charter schools must admit students through a random selection process if the number of applications for a grade or class exceeds the number of available spaces.
 If the number of applications does not exceed the number of available spaces, a lottery is not required.

 The HPA lottery will be held on March 25 of every school year.
 If this day falls on a weekend, the lottery will occur on the first school day following the weekend.
 After the lottery has taken place students will receive notification by letter within six days regarding their application status.
-Remaining students will be put on the waiting list, according to the order in which they were drawn.
+Remaining students will be placed on the waiting list, according to the order in which they were drawn.
 A student who turns in a late application will be placed on the waiting list in order of the date in which their application was received.
-If a parent wishes to appeal a decision of admission based on any reason other than the lottery, they may submit a written appeal to the South Carolina Public Charter School District.
+If a parent wishes to appeal a decision of admission based on any reason besides the lottery, they may submit a written appeal to the South Carolina Public Charter School District.

 HPA will give priority enrollment to siblings of a current student enrolled and attending, children of employees, and siblings of students who, within the last six years, attended the school for at least one complete academic year.
 Additionally, siblings of students accepted through the lottery process are afforded priority enrollment status.
-Priority enrollment status does not guarantee any student admission to HPA, as acceptance remains based on available space in each applicable grade.
+Priority enrollment status does not guarantee any student admission to HPA, as acceptance remains based on space availability in each applicable grade.